Grape Varietals

 Medovaya kapyla x Prairie Fire

-I thought four or five would be enough to make a nice mix, but now I can see there are enough interesting crosses I’ve made already that I could end up with “Nine Grapes” which has a certain ring.
-I don’t know if some or all or none will have potato leaf, I imagine a greenflesh bicolor, a red striped, and at least some with anthocyanin.
-I’ll see and taste what happens.
+I thought four or five would be enough to make a nice mix, but now I can see there are enough interesting crosses I’ve made already that I could end up with “Nine Grapes,” which has a certain ring to it.
+I don’t know if some or all or none will have potato leaf.
+I imagine a greenflesh bicolor, a red striped, and at least some with anthocyanin.

 Previous